Victorxxiv/simple_shell/README.md

 # simple_shell

-Victor Mwendwa <victormwendwa804@gmail.com>
-Monica Wamaya
-Our Simple Shell, on C programming
+Our Simple Shell project, on C programming